TTU System Visits Washington, D.C.

 Angelo State University has seen federal support for becoming a Hispanic Serving Institution, and its Center for Security Studies, which provides unique programs on border security and attracts international acclaim, would not be a reality without start-up funding from the federal government.

 Not only do these visits help bring higher visibility of the Texas Tech University System to federal officials, they also allow alumni in the area the opportunity to participate.
-Graduates from all three institutions attended a reception with fellow Red Raiders and Rams, showing how far the system’s influence reaches across the nation.
+Graduates from all three institutions attended a reception with fellow Red Raiders and Rams, showing how far the TTU System’s influence reaches across the nation.

 In addition to visiting with federal officials and alumni, Hance checked in on Texas Tech students who are interning as part of the Government & Public Service Internship Program.
 The Congressional internship program was established in 1999 and provides students with a unique opportunity to experience either the state or federal government first-hand.